lhackel-tub/ConfigILM/.github/CONTRIBUTING.md

 To set up the development environment
 1. [Download and install Poetry](https://python-poetry.org/)
-2. Clone this repository with `git clone https://github.com/lhackel-tub/ConfigVLM/`
+2. Clone this repository with `git clone https://github.com/lhackel-tub/ConfigILM/`
-3. Change to the downloaded directory with `cd ConfigVLM`
+3. Change to the downloaded directory with `cd ConfigILM`
 4. Replicate the development environment with `poetry install` (this may take some time depending on your download speed)
 5. Start hacking 😁